hariharansr2004/Java-Cheat-Sheet/README.md

 ## Serialization

 ## Volatile Keyword
 - The volatile keyword is a modifier that is used with variables to ensure their visibility of updates across threads.
-- Threads read the value directly from main memory instead of using thread local cache.
+- When we use volatile keyword,Threads read the value directly from main memory instead of using thread local cache.
 - Changes to a volatile variable by one thread are immediately visible to all other threads.

 ## What is Cache